Register / Login

 When it comes to culinary experiences London is the ultimate place to eat the most traditional of meals, nothing says British food like fish and chips, although a traditional Kiwi favourite, it comes from good ol’ England.
 Explore the origins of New Zealand’s European home cooked meals, get yourself to a local pub and order a Sunday roast with Yorkshire pudding, alternatively order a classic hearty staple such as bangers and mash, both meals will satisfy your hunger and keep your warm on a cold London day.
 If you are more culinary adventurous order black pudding, this traditional English dish might need some persuading for your taste buds to tackle, but those convinced will most likely crave more of this dark salty pudding.

 For a true Londoner’s living experience, ditch the homogenous hotel and consider staying in an elegant and cosy Victorian house.
-This Inspire page Live like a local with One Fine Stay can help you decide on a bona fide London living experience.

 The London Eye is a truly remarkable landmark, this is the best way to see the sheer enormity of London.
 More than a Ferris wheel ride – London Eye’s rotating attraction gives you a privileged bird’s-eye view of the historic city, ensuring that you will get those spectacular views of the city’s skyline and the iconic landmarks like Westminster Abbey and Big Ben.
 Offering the ultimate opportunity to see the city at a glance, with the whole of London laid out for you.